DeusVult09/Rock-Paper-Scissors/README.md

 |
 |- README.md

 ## The goal of the project was to build an interactive Rock-Paper-Scissors game playable in the browser.
-The player competes against the computer, with score tracking, a popup for results, and a reset feature after 5 rounds.
+The player competes against the computer with score tracking, a popup for results and a reset feature after 5 rounds.
 The project also focuses on creating a clean and responsive user interface.

 ## Skills Demonstrated